-So is brushing our teeth — yet we still do it!
+But there are a lot of things we do that take work.
+Like brushing our teeth – yet we still do it!
 Why?
 Because there are benefits.
 Bright white teeth, fewer cavities, and a beautiful smile.
 Keeping a logbook is similar!
 There is a payoff!
+And thankfully, it’s getting easier all the time.

 Can’t analyze the data if there is no data…

-The last time I went to my doctor empty handed I also left empty handed.
-He couldn’t make any adjustments to my diabetes management because I didn’t have any information to show him.
+Years ago, I went to my diabetes doctor empty-handed.
+Unfortunately, I also left empty-handed.
+He couldn’t make any adjustments to my diabetes management or help me troubleshoot problems because I didn’t have any records to show him.

 Am I going high after breakfast?
 I don’t know.
-Lows before bedtime?
+Am I having lows before bedtime?
 I don’t know.
-Waking up too high or low?
+Am I waking up too high or low?
 I don’t know.

 The phrase, “I don’t know” was the theme of the whole appointment.
 It was so frustrating, but also made total sense to me.
 What was I expecting when I didn’t have any records to review?